LearnedVector/Wav2Letter/README.md

 ## TODO

-* Implement AutoSeg Decoder
+* Implement AutoSegCriterion
 * Implement Beam Search Decoder
-* Use KenLM Langauge Model
+* Use KenLM Langauge Model in Decoder
 * Use larger datasets
 * Use Cuda (right now runs on CPU)